Python has a built-in function called len() that accepts a list and returns the total number of elements it contains.

 Arrays from the array Module

-Python also provides an “array” module, which is totally different from the numpy module or built-in list data structure.
-You can use the len() function to find the array module’s array length.
+Python also provides an “array” module, which is distinct from the NumPy module or the built-in list data structure.
+You can use the len() function to determine the length of an array.

 import array arr = array.array('i', [11, 21, 19, 18]) print(len(arr)) # Output: 4